keboola/developers-docs/cli/commands/remote/table/preview/index.md

 Table "in.c-gdrive.account" preview successfully written to "accounts-preview.csv".
 ```

-Preview a table in the terminal without knowing its id:
+Preview a table in the terminal without knowing its ID:
 ```
 ➜ kbc remote table preview
 ?
 Table:  [Use arrows to move, type to filter]